 For air transportation and cargo needs, Isle of Wight’s companies can choose from a range of options.
 All of Hampton Roads’ airports are within an easy, 45-minute drive.
 Major commercial passenger airlines, commuter airlines, private and corporate planes, and helicopters all find uncongested airways and modern facilities.

-Dominion Virginia Power supplies electricity to most of Isle of Wight County, including multi-phased power to most industrial sites.
+Dominion Energy supplies electricity to most of Isle of Wight County, including multi-phased power to most industrial sites.
 Portions of south and central Isle of Wight are served by Community Electric Cooperative and Franklin Municipal Power and Light.

 Solar power, a green alternative to traditional electric utilities, is provided by SunPower.